godotengine/godot-docs/getting_started/step_by_step/your_first_game.rst

 ~~~~~~~~~~~~~~~~~

 Since the game is played with keyboard controls, it would be convenient if we
 could also start the game by pressing a key on the keyboard.
-One way to do this
+We can do this
-is using the "Shortcut" property of the ``Button`` node.
+with the "Shortcut" property of the ``Button`` node.

 In the ``HUD`` scene, select the ``StartButton`` and find its *Shortcut* property
 in the Inspector.
 Select "New Shortcut" and click on the "Shortcut" item.
 A